Matheussoranco/ARC-AGI/README.md

 # ARC-AGI
-This is my test approach of ARC-AGI for ARC prize.
+This is my test approach of ARC-AGI for ARC.